LaurinZubler/sa-documentation/chapters/architecture.typ

   [
     For the implementation of our Augmented Reality application, a head-mounted display (HMD) is the most practical option.
 An HMD, like the Microsoft HoloLens 2, allows for hands-free operation, crucial for managing the controls of a boat.
 Unlike statically mounted video see-through displays, which offer no significant advantage over existing boat instruments, an HMD doesn't require the user to translate information from a 2D display into the real world.

     As the literature research revealed, there are currently no Augmented Reality head-mounted display on the market that fully meets the requirements for sailing.
 However, the Microsoft HoloLens 2 stands out with its numerous features and widespread adoption.
-Therefore, the desicion has been made to use the HoloLens for the further planning of the architecture.
+Therefore, the decision has been made to use the HoloLens for the further planning of the architecture.

     _@hololens _ is illustrating a Micosoft HoloLens 2 worn by a person.